Skip to main content

 Families are not “one-size-fits-all,” so parents need to be able to choose from a variety of programs to find one that fits their location, schedule, culture, and other preferences.
 Flexible Scholarships can be used at thousands of quality programs based in schools, centers, homes, churches, and nonprofits, so parents can find the program that best fits their unique needs.

 Inadequate Scholarship Funding.
-However, 31,000 low-income children under age 5 can’t access those programs, because of inadequate state funding for Scholarships.
+However, 15,000 children under age 5 in low-income families can’t access those programs, because of inadequate state funding for Scholarships.
 Minnesota Business for Early Learning is working to change that.

 About Us